 The Word Rendering Extension of Telerik Reporting produces Open XML Word documents.
 The generated documents are compatible with Microsoft Word 2007 or later.
 Earlier versions of Microsoft Word are not supported.
+This rendering extension requires Open XML SDK for Microsoft Office.
 The file name extension generated by this renderer is DOCX.
 After the report is exported, you can edit the contents of the generated document or print it as usual.

 The Word rendering extension is based on the Image rendering extension, with some differences.
 For information common to both formats, see Design Considerations for Image Rendering.
 This topic describes features that are specific to the Word rendering extension.